 Our mission is simple: to provide you with the best study abroad program possible— which includes the highest quality academic and cultural experiences.

-We offer unique courses that explore Indian Language, History, and Culture with an in-depth and hands-on approach.
-Our world-class professors and course options at prestigious Delhi University and Jawaharlal Nehru University enhance your academic experience and provide you with new perspectives each day in class.
+We offer unique courses that explore Indian language, history, and culture with an in-depth and hands-on approach.
+Our professors and course options at the prestigious Kamala Nehru College, part of Delhi University, and Jawaharlal Nehru University enhance your academic experience and provide you with new perspectives each day in class.

-You take 15–19 credit hours per semester.
-All IES Abroad courses are taught in English (except Hindi and Urdu language courses) and are worth 3 credits unless otherwise specified.
+You must take 15–19 credit hours per semester.
+All IES Abroad courses are taught in English (except Hindi language courses) and are worth 3 credits unless otherwise specified.

 In addition to the following courses, we encourage you to take a course at one of our partner universities.